SceneView/sceneview-android/README.md

 # SceneView Android
-### 3D and AR Android View with Google Filament and ARCore
+### 3D and AR Android Composable and View with Google Filament and ARCore

 This is a Sceneform replacement in Kotlin